Spain Work Visa: Application Process and Requirements (2022)

 Requirements for the EU Blue Card

-• You must have a valid passport
+• You've a valid passport

-• You must have a medical certificate
+• You've a medical certificate

-• You must have a clean criminal record certificate
+• You've a clean criminal record certificate

 • Your job has to pay at least 1.5 times the average salary in Spain